CumulusNetworks/docs/content/cumulus-linux-40/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

     {{%notice warning%}}

-A runtime configuration is non-persistent; the configuration you create here does not persist after you reboot the switch.
+A runtime configuration is non-persistent.
+The configuration you create does not persist after you reboot the switch.

     {{%/notice%}}